ZShajarkar/NetWorth/README.md

 # Net Worth

-A spring boot application that helps you to calculate your net wealth using MySQL database and Swagger UI.
+A spring boot application that helps you to calculate your net wealth using MySQL database , Java and Swagger UI.

 ## Installation